 We’ll place a small mask over your nose and you’ll breathe in a mixture of oxygen and nitrous oxide.
 The amount used can be adjusted throughout your procedure as needed.
 Most patients are candidates for nitrous oxide sedation, but if you have COPD, emphysema, or other conditions that cause difficulties with breathing, it is not recommended.

 Conscious oral sedation is an alternative minimal sedation that, like nitrous oxide, allows you to remain awake but relaxed during your treatment.
 It’s well-suited for patients who require a deeper level of sedation than offered by nitrous oxide, but prefer to avoid IV sedation.
+This option is particularly beneficial for patients with moderate dental anxiety or those undergoing longer procedures.
 We will prescribe an anti-anxiety medication for you to take prior to your procedure.
 Because it can take a few hours for its effects to wear off, you will need to have someone drive you to and from your appointment.

 IV Sedation